ODNZSL/nzsl-dictionary-scripts/README.md

 # nzsl-scripts

 This repository holds scripts that are useful for the creation of the NZSL Android and iOS applications.
+These scripts are written in Python 3 and will not work with Python 2.

 ## build-assets.py